Sairyss/domain-driven-hexagon/README.md

 **Everything below should be seen as a recommendation**.
 Keep in mind that different projects have different requirements, so any pattern mentioned in this readme can be replaced or skipped if needed.

-This project uses [TypeScript](https://www.typescriptlang.org/) language, [NestJS](https://docs.nestjs.com/) framework and [Typeorm](https://www.npmjs.com/package/typeorm) for the database access.
+This project's code examples are written using [TypeScript](https://www.typescriptlang.org/) language, [NestJS](https://docs.nestjs.com/) framework and [Typeorm](https://www.npmjs.com/package/typeorm) for the database access.
-Keep in mind that code examples are adapted to TypeScript and mentioned above frameworks so may not fit well for other languages.

 Though patterns and principles presented here are **framework/language agnostic**, so above technologies can be easily replaced with any alternative.
 No matter what language or framework is used, any application can benefit from principles described below.

+**Note**: code examples are adapted to TypeScript and mentioned above frameworks so may not fit well for other languages.
+Also remember that code examples presented here are just examples and must be changed according to project's needs or personal preference.

 # Architecture